kwingfi24/Pi_in_the_Sky/README.md

 ### What has been changed?

 We are no longer going to be dropping things from the plane.

+### Bill of Materials
+- LSM303
+- OLED Display
+- Pi Camera
+- 2 Buttons
+- 6 LEDS
+- Switch
+- Rubberband

+Materials
+- Cardboard